cmelab/flowerMD/paper/paper.md

 2)Tensile recipe with example code

 # Availability
-JankFlow is freely available under the GNU General Public License (version 3) on [github](https://github.com/cmelab/JankFlow).
+`JankFlow` is freely available under the GNU General Public License (version 3) on [github](https://github.com/cmelab/JankFlow).
 For installation instructions, and Python API documentation please visit the [documentation](https://jankflow.readthedocs.io/en/latest/).
-For examples of how to use JankFlow, please visit the [tutorials](https://github.com/cmelab/JankFlow/tree/main/tutorials)
+For examples of how to use `JankFlow`, please visit the [tutorials](https://github.com/cmelab/JankFlow/tree/main/tutorials)
 # Acknowledgements
 We acknowledge contributions from [ULI Advisory board, NASA, etc]